Noah Oppenheim: NBC News

-Harvey Weinstein
+Controversies

-In 2017, it was Oppenheim's idea to put Ronan Farrow on the story about the Harvey Weinstein sexual abuse allegations, which were credited with popularizing the Me Too movement; NBC News ultimately, however, failed to publish it, a decision Farrow blamed on Oppenheim.
+In 2019, Ronan Farrow alleged that Oppenheim, while initially supportive of his reporting on the Harvey Weinstein sexual abuse allegations, later participated in efforts by NBC executives to stop investigation efforts by Farrow, ultimately resulting in Farrow's contract not being renewed.
 Farrow took the story to The New Yorker which published it soon afterwards.

-The NBC News organization and Oppenheim were criticized for not publishing the Weinstein story, criticism that intensified when news broke of the sexual harassment claims against Matt Lauer.
-Ronan Farrow later said that Oppenheim played a major role in refusing to allow NBC News to report on those allegations in 2017.
-Oppenheim denied Farrow's claim and said that the reason NBC News chose not to report on the story was that the available evidence did not meet their journalistic standards.
+The NBC News organization and Oppenheim were criticized for not publishing the Weinstein story, and later over the news of sexual harassment claims against Matt Lauer.
+Farrow later alleged that Oppenheim played a major role in refusing to allow NBC News to report on those allegations in 2017.
+Oppenheim denied Farrow's claim and stated that the reason NBC News chose not to report on the story was that the available evidence did not meet their journalistic standards.
 However, other accounts of contemporary discussions within NBC News are consistent with Oppenheim preventing NBC journalists from reporting on Weinstein.
 Oppenheim denied that NBC hid the Matt Lauer accusations over the years and calls Farrow's book a "smear" though many on his staff remain skeptical.
 Farrow also reported that NBC News hired a "Wikipedia whitewasher" who removed references to NBC's role in the Weinstein case from several Wikipedia articles, including Oppenheim's.

 Personal life

 Oppenheim is married to Allison Oppenheim.
+He has three children.
+He resides in Purchase, New York as of 2016.